Parents FAQ

 +

-Air travel on charter flights and aircraft other than those providing a regular public transport service.
+– Air travel on charter flights or aircraft other than regular public transport services

-Travel outside the 12 nautical mile limit at sea
+– Travel beyond the 12 nautical mile limit at sea

-Use certain construction machinery unless suitably trained, instructed and supervised
+– Operating certain construction machinery unless the student is suitably trained, instructed, and supervised

-If you have any problems or questions please contact us.
+If you have any concerns or questions, please contact us for further assistance.

 +